 George P Larrick becomes Commissioner of Food and Drugs

 On Aug.
 12, 1954, George P. Larrick becomes Commissioner of Food and Drugs.
-In 1937, he was responsible for dispatching very nearly the entire field force of the FDA to track down remnants of the poisonous Elixir Sulfanilamide which killed 109 people, and dramatized the need for premarket testing of new drugs.
+In 1937, he was responsible for dispatching very nearly the entire field force of the what is now the U.S. Food and Drug Administration (FDA) to track down remnants of the poisonous Elixir Sulfanilamide which killed 109 people, and dramatized the need for premarket testing of new drugs.

 Tags: